BoraOfficial/Fluke/README.md

 ```

 #### DISCLAIMER:
-<a href="https://github.com/BoraOfficial/">Ɪ</a> take no responsibility or liability in any damage caused by the use of this script.
+I take no responsibility or liability in any damage caused by the use of this script.